 How the Future of Work May Impact Our Well-Being

 Work is a powerful determinant of health.
-As these stories about taxi, care, and cleaning work from a new report show, it is a central organizing feature of our lives, our families, our neighborhoods, and our cities.
+As these stories about taxi, care, and cleaning work from a 2018 report show, it is a central organizing feature of our lives, our families, our neighborhoods, and our cities.
 And work—its schedules, demands, benefits, and pay—all formally and informally shape our opportunities to be healthy.

 But the world of work is rapidly changing.
 Job instability and unpredictable earnings are a fact of life for millions.
 Regular schedules are disappearing.
 With “predictive scheduling,” a retail worker today is essentially on call, making everything from booking child care to getting a haircut impossible until the work schedule arrives.
 Health and other fringe benefits are less often tied to the job.
-Nearly six in ten low-wage workers today has no paid sick leave.
+Nearly six in ten low-wage workers today have no paid sick leave.
 Two-thirds lack access to employer-based health care benefits.

 And what is workplace safety when there is no workplace?
-In the gig economy, marketplace matching apps like TaskRabbit and others can create difficult trade-offs for workers who depend on the income.
+In the gig economy, marketplace matching apps and others can create difficult trade-offs for workers who depend on the income.
 If a worker leaves a job undone because she feels unsafe in a male client’s presence, for example, or if she is asked to do a different job than she signed up for, the client can give her a one-star rating and the worker will have little recourse.
 When online platforms like these tie ratings to higher pay, the incentive for workers is to put the job before safety.